Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 - **Issue:** Social media links - on safari the icons drop out of alignment with hover over.
 Also on iphone and ipad the is no mouse and finger touch wouldn't open the link on be able to click on.

-     > **Solution:** This is something I try to fix by myself and serching on the internet.
+     > **Solution:** This is something I tried to fix by myself and serching on the internet.
 I added some webkits [Stack Overflow](https://stackoverflow.com/questions/21767037/css-transitions-not-working-in-safari) but this didn't help.
-     It was code I found on youtube [CodingNepal](https://www.codingnepalweb.com/2020/07/awesome-social-media-buttons-with-hover-animation.html).
+     It was a code I found on youtube [CodingNepal](https://www.codingnepalweb.com/2020/07/awesome-social-media-buttons-with-hover-animation.html).
-     I talk to my mentor and he saying it was to do with compatibility with safari.
+     I talked to my mentor and he said it was to do with compatibility with safari.

     ![sample-webkit](testing-code/webkit.png)

     This is something I will need to come back to and fix in the future.
-Thinking I could possible do it will Javascript.
+Thinking I could possible do it with Javascript.

     ![sample-can-I-use](testing-code/can-I-use.png)

      > **Solution 2:** Was to set a different set of code to switch on when in smaller screen modes.
-Remove to more elaborate code for something simpler and easier to use.
+Removing the more elaborate code for something simpler and easier to use.

      ![sample-can-I-use](testing-code/social-media-2.png)